 Yamdrok Lake is also a gateway to Lhodrak town, the home of Yogi Marpa Lotsawa and the town where Yogi Milarepa had built a nine-story building by himself to purify his karmic debts in the 11th Century.
 Travelers can also read our article on Proverbs from Yogi Milarepa.

-Tibet Travelers will share few of the important monasteries and nunneries located near the Yamdrok Lake.
+Tibet Travelers will share a few of the important monasteries and nunneries located near Yamdrok Lake.

 1. Samding nunnery

 One of the important nunneries in Tibet is Samding nunnery, located around 30 km from Yamdrok Lake.